nailplsh/Nitty/README.md

 (Please note that a default `.eslintrc.json` file is NOT included, and be warned that my code is nowhere near easily readable)

+Packages are compiled using `npm pack` and can be initialized using `npm init`

 This is my first project involving JS in many years, so I am rusty, and there will likely be many revisions and commits.

 To contact me, you can: